ids-cv/ids-website/content/ja/authors/mutsuki-tomigashi/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- 研究員
-- 専任
+- Almuni
 ---
 ### Contact
-- email: sudhakar@ids.
+- email: tomigashi@is.ids.

 Please add `osaka-u.ac.jp` to complete email address